-Czech cuisine and typical dishes in Prague have both influenced and been influenced by the cuisine of surrounding countries.
+Czech cuisine and typical dishes in Prague have influenced and been influenced by the cuisine of surrounding countries.
 The first thing which you recognize on any restaurant menu is that Czech cuisine is more meat-based.
-But it was not always like that; traditionally, meat had been reserved for once-weekly consumption, typically at weekends.
+But it was not always like that; traditionally, the meat had been reserved for once-weekly consumption, typically at weekends.
 The body of Czech meals typically consists of two or more courses; the first course is soup, the second course is the main dish, and supplementary courses such as dessert or compote may follow.
-Below you will find typical dishes which you will find in nearly every restaurant serving typical Czech food.
+Below you will find typical dishes, which you will find in nearly every restaurant serving typical Czech food.

 Pork with dumplings and sauerkraut (Vepřo-knedlo-zelo)

 This name is the shortened version for vepřové, knedlíky a zelí— pork, dumplings and sauerkraut.
 Heavy on fat and low on flavour, this is true Czech soul food.
-Order it instead of goulash and you’ll impress your waiter with how acclimatized you are, assuming you pronounce it right, of course.
+Order it instead of goulash, and you’ll impress your waiter with how acclimatized you are, assuming you pronounce it right, of course.
 There are different varieties, from sour to sweet.

 Marinated beef sirloin (Svíčková na smetaně)

 Slices of pot-roasted beef tenderloin are served in a carrot-sweetened cream sauce, topped with a dollop of whipped cream, cranberries and a slice of lemon.
-Apparently, this is one of the most popular dishes in the Czech Republic, and you would be very unlikely to not find it on the restaurant menu.
+Apparently, this is one of the most popular dishes in the Czech Republic, and you would be very unlikely not to find it on the restaurant menu.
 Like goulash, it’s unthinkable to eat it without the dumplings to mop up the sauce.

 Pork knee (Vepřové koleno)